 After 2000, my attention focused on editing, and I have developed a great appreciation for working with both non-fiction and fiction writers.
 I strongly believe that the importance of storytelling carries equal weight in both forms.
 I have been told by writers on both sides of the fiction/non-fiction divide that my overdeveloped sense of chronology has been very helpful.

-For many writers, my most significant contribution at times has been not in critiquing what’s on the page, but sharing my opinion of what’s missing in a manuscript.
+For many writers, my most significant contribution has been not in critiquing what’s on the page, but sharing my opinion of what’s missing in a manuscript.
 In fiction, that can be in character development, resolution of plot points, or a number of other things.
 In non-fiction, that can be whole gaps in logical points or conclusions that don’t hold up.

 The factor that contributes to this ‘what’s missing?’ element is frequently good quality research.
 Working on my own novels, I’ve researched everything from the efficacy of poisons, the optimum techniques for forging ancient artifacts, to currency manipulation and the development of U.S. retailing in the early 20th century.
 For other writers, I’ve traced the origins and development of folk tales, researched the origins of the Hollywood blacklist, and created timelines interweaving fictional and historical events.